Find your next read...

-Pamela Kyle is the author of Wicked Work and Rude Awakening, available from Black Lace.
+Pamela Kyle is the author of Rude Awakening, available in both print and digital formats from Black Lace.

 David Kwong is a veteran magician and New York Times crossword constructor, and has been head magic consultant on a number of major Hollywood films.
 His TED talk has been viewed over 1.5 million times and he speaks about applying the principles of illusions and puzzles to business contexts for a wide range of global corporations.